Dylan Davis

 Dylan Davis (born November 15, 1994) is an American thoroughbred jockey since 2012.
 In 2018, he "tied a New York Racing Association record ... with a six-win day".
 At the Aqueduct Racetrack, Davis had the most winter victories in 2022 and 2024.
 He also had the most wins as a NYRA jockey during 2022.
-Davis has won 22 Grade III, 7 Grade II and 6 Grade I events as a graded stakes race jockey.
+Davis has won 23 Grade III, 9 Grade II and 6 Grade I events as a graded stakes race jockey.

-At Triple Crown of Thoroughbred Racing events, Davis was eighth at the 2022 Belmont Stakes.
-In the Turf Triple Series, he was sixth at the 2023 Belmont Derby Invitational Stakes.
-The following year, he was first in the Saratoga Derby Invitational Stakes and Jockey Club Derby Invitational Stakes.
-At the Turf Tiara, Davis won the 2024 Jockey Club Oaks Invitational Stakes.
+In the Turf Triple Series, he was first in the Saratoga Derby Invitational Stakes and Jockey Club Derby Invitational Stakes during 2024.
+That year, Dylan was the Jockey Club Oaks Invitational Stakes winner during the Turf Tiara.
+He also won the Alabama Stakes as a Triple Tiara of Thoroughbred Racing competitor.
 In the Breeders' Cup, his highest finish was third place at that year's Juvenile Fillies event.
-Davis has won more than 1,500 races and accumulated over $103 million in prize winnings.
+Davis has won more than 1,600 races and accumulated over $110 million in prize winnings.